How Are My Lost Wages Proven in a Personal Injury Case?

 You will need to provide documentary evidence to the court to prove lost wages.
 This evidence can be in the form of pay stubs, tax returns, and bank statements.
 The specific documents you may need to place as evidence will depend on the circumstances of your civil liability case, the amount of compensation you are claiming, and the extent of liability of the at-fault party.

 You must consult with a skilled personal injury lawyer to identify reasonably strong evidence to back your claim.
-Your attorney can then guide you appropriately, and help you gather suitable documentation to recover the maximum possible compensation for your lost wages.
+Your personal injury attorney can then guide you appropriately, and help you gather suitable documentation to recover the maximum possible compensation for your lost wages.

 What Evidence Do I Need If I Am Self-Employed?